nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-06-30-Stack using LinkedList class in Java.markdown

 ---
 layout: post
-title:  "Stack using LinkedList"
+title:  "Stack using LinkedList class in Java"
 date:   2017-06-30 10:00:00 +0530
-tags: [Java, Collections, Java Collections, Java Collections Framework, Stack, LinkedList, Deque]
+tags: [Java, Collections, Java Collections, Java Collections Framework, Stack, Linked List, LinkedList, LinkedList class, Deque]
 comments: true
 ---

 Stack is a linear data structure which follows the Last-In-First-Out (LIFO) approach, where the last element inserted is the first one to be removed.

-In this post, we'll see how to implement a stack using linked list.
+In this post, we'll see how to implement a stack using the **LinkedList** class.
 Java provides the **LinkedList** class as part of the Java Collections Framework.
 [Here]({{ site.baseurl }}{% post_url 2017-06-19-Overview of the Java Collections Framework %}) is an overview of the Java Collections Framework.

+Methods provided by the **LinkedList** class are:
+1. push(E element)
+2. pop()
+3. peek()
+4. isEmpty()

+**LinkedList** class permits all elements, including `null`.
+But it is not recommended to insert nulls because `null` is used as a special return value by various methods to indicate that the deque is empty.

-The following example demonstrates how to implement a stack using linked list.
+The following example demonstrates how to implement a stack using the **LinkedList** class.

 ## Example